 The proposed bill aims to enhance the protection of military installations and state assets in Idaho by prohibiting foreign adversaries from purchasing or controlling certain types of land, including agricultural land, forest land, water rights, mining claims, and mineral rights.
-It amends Section 55-103 of the Idaho Code to specify that foreign governments and state-controlled enterprises are barred from acquiring these interests, with additional restrictions placed on foreign principals from foreign adversary countries.
-The bill introduces new provisions that require foreign principals to divest any existing holdings in these categories within 180 days of the act's effective date and mandates registration with the Idaho State Department of Agriculture for any foreign ownership of agricultural land.
+It amends Section 55-103 of the Idaho Code to clarify that foreign governments and state-controlled enterprises are barred from acquiring these interests, while also introducing a new section, 55-115, which specifically prohibits foreign principals from foreign adversary countries from purchasing or controlling property within designated geographic boundaries.
+The bill outlines the process for divestiture of such properties, requiring foreign principals to sell or transfer ownership within 180 days of the act's effective date.

 Statutes affected: